Rhaqim/buckt/README.md

 ### Database

-The Buckt package uses an SQLite database to store metadata about the media files.
+By default Buckt uses an SQLite database to store metadata on the media files.
 It has 2 tables: `files` and `folders`.
 The `files` table stores information about the media files, such as the file name, size, and MIME type.
-The `folders` table stores information about the folders, such as the folder name and the parent folder ID.
+The `folders` table stores logical mappings of folders to put files in.
+You can provide a custom database connection using the DB field in the BucktOptions struct.

+### Caching

+The Buckt package supports caching using the CacheManager interface.
+You can provide a custom cache manager by implementing the interface and passing it to the Cache field in the BucktOptions struct.
+The application also uses LRUCache for file caching.

 ## Services